cs3110/textbook/_sources/chapters/data/algebraic_data_types.md

 Variant types are sometimes called *tagged unions*.
 Every value of the type is from the set of values that is the union of all values from the underlying types that the constructor carries.
-For the `shape` type, every value is tagged with either `Point` or `Circle` or `Rect` and carries a value from the set of all `point` valued unioned with the set of all `point * float` values unioned with the set of all `point * point` values.
+For example, with the `shape` type, every value is tagged with either `Point` or `Circle` or `Rect` and carries a value from:

+- the set of all `point` values, unioned with
+- the set of all `point * float` values, unioned with
+- the set of all `point * point` values.

 Another name for these variant types is an *algebraic data type*.
 "Algebra" here refers to the fact that variant types contain both sum and product types, as